project-millipede/neo4j-ogm-demo-osgi/README.md

 > negotiated using the fragment host declaration.

 ```
-Fragment Host: org.neo4j.ogm-core
+Fragment Host: org.neo4j.ogm-osgi
 ```

-> The attribute fragment-host has to get defined in the model`s bundle configuration,
+> The attribute fragment-host has to get defined in the model`s bundle
-> which generates the MANIFEST.MF file.
+> configuration.
+A respective entry gets generates in the bundles MANIFEST.MF
+> file in the build phase.

 ## Class scanning - Domain Objects

 The class DomainInfo, part of Neo4j-OGM's core module, is responsible for scanning domain objects.
 The configuration requires one or more package names in which domain objects get defined.

 In this demo only one package hosts domain objects; its org.neo4j.ogm.demo.osgi.model.

 ## Supported OSGi-Runtimes